DaveWhiteh/crank-it-up/README.md

 + Feel my personal details and payment information is secure - I can have the confidence to provide and input my payment details
 + View an order confirmation after checkout - I can make sure my order has gone through successfully and I haven't made any mistakes
 + Receive an email confirmation after checkout - I can have confirmation and proof of purchase for my records

+### **Strategy**

+**Site Goals**

+This project is based around creating a full-stack ecommerce website that allows users to browse and purchase products, utilising Django framework, HTML, CSS, Javascript, Python, Stripe Payments and a Relational Database.

+The main goal of the website is to allow users to browse and purchase quality used bike(s).
+They have the option to register for an account that will allow them to add, edit/update there personal details.
+Full CRUD functionality will be available to the user throughout their account.
+The website will need to be of a professional outlay with an attractive design that is both modern and simple to navigate.
+The site will need to be fully responsive allowing for the site to look great on all devices.